diverta/kuroco-sdk/README.md

 ### Initialization

-`kuroco init` can help to make configurations.
+`kuroco init` can help to form configurations.

 ### Pull definition from Kuroco